cycloss/pin/README.md

 }
 ```

+## A More Complex Example

+See `example/pin_example.dart` to see how to use path parameters, and services added to the app.

 ## How does it work?

-Pin uses Dart's `mirrors` API to find the classes you have written, then  instantiates and calls methods on them.
+Pin uses Dart's `mirrors` API examine the classes you passed into `app.addRoute` and checks for three conditions:

+1. A valid `Route` annotation
+2. That the class inherits from `RouteController`
+3. That the class has a no args constructor

+When a route is called by a client, the app will then instantiate a corresponding class to respond to that client's query.